Jul 26, 2009

 Read an interview with him recently in a magazine called "Transforming India".
 I liked the following sentence very much, more because it is quite applicable to our work in Gudalur as well.
 So, here it is for everyone to muse.

 "Poverty eradication requires building strong institutions of the poor.
-It is necessary to know how to build these institutions and also understand the fact that these institutions are dynamic and as they evolve with the kind of issues that arise, the kind of hand-holding support they require also changes.
+It is necessary to know how to build these institutions and also understand the fact that these institutions are dynamic and as they evolve with the kind of issues that arise, the kind of hand-holding support they require also changes.'Trust the Poor' is his slogan in his current assignment.
+I am sure, he is mentoring many more people in SERP as well now.

 Prior to us, there were institutions promoted by NGOs, but our approach shows the tremendous potential that the poor have.
 Initially, we had a more direct role through our dedicated staff, a somewhat retail role, whereas now the responsibility for supporting the SHGs and federation is slowly being taken over by the Federations themselves.
 It is something which is professed by everybody, whether NGOs or the government, everybody says that this has to be done, but nobody has done it on this scale."